ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 The format below, application/mimi-message-status is sent by one member of an MLS group to the entire group and can refer to multiple messages in that group.
-The format contains its own timestamp, and a list of message ID / status pairs.
+The format contains a list of message ID / status pairs.
 As the status at the recipient changes, the status can be updated in a subsequent notification.
 Below is the CDDL schema for message status.

 <{{delivery-report.cddl}}